BACK TO INDEX

 Monotone systems are dynamical systems for which the flow preserves a partial order.
 Some applications will be briefly reviewed in this paper.
 Much of the appeal of the class of monotone systems stems from the fact that roughly, most solutions converge to the set of equilibria.
 However, this usually requires a stronger monotonicity property which is not always satisfied or easy to check in applications.
 Following work of J.F.
 Jiang, we show that monotonicity is enough to conclude global attractivity if there is a unique equilibrium and if the state space satisfies a particular condition.
 The proof given here is self-contained and does not require the use of any of the results from the theory of monotone systems.
 We will illustrate it on a class of chemical reaction networks with monotone, but otherwise arbitrary, reaction kinetics.

 9. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 Remarks on monotonicity and convergence in chemical reaction networks.
 In Proc.
 IEEE Conf.
 Decision and Control, Paradise Island, Bahamas, Dec.
 2004, IEEE Publications, pages 243-248, 2004.
-Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 10. D. Angeli and E.D.
 Sontag.
 A note on multistability and monotone I/O systems.
 In Proc.
 IEEE Conf.
 Decision and Control, Maui, Dec.
 2003, IEEE Publications, 2003, pages 67-72, 2003.
-Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 11. D. Angeli and E.D.
 Sontag.
 A remark on monotone control systems.
 In Proc.
 IEEE Conf.
 Decision and Control, Las Vegas, Dec.
 2002, IEEE Publications, pages 1876-1881, 2002.